inkVerb/VIP/401-shell/Lesson-05.md

     - `$10` would register as *argument one* (`$1`)
     - `${10}` would register as a *argument ten*
   - This also helps variables work in some situations they otherwise wouldn't
+- `export` carries a variable into other scripts
+  - Syntax: `export NEWVARIABLE="Variable's value"`

 ___